SJTU-ACM-Class-2018/lecture-notes-of-probability/README.md

     - e.g. Doob martingale
   - Martingale transformation and (discrete) stochastic integral

 - Week 13
   - Simple examples of martingales
     - Simple random walk: sum (or product) of I.I.D random variables
     - "ABRACAADABRA" (c.f.
 E10.6. of the textbook)
     - Make a submartingale from a martingale with Jensen's inequality
   - Stopping time (or Optional time)
-  - An characterization of martingale using stopping time
+  - A characterization of martingale using stopping time

 - Week 14
   - More examples: Polya's Urn, branching process(c.f.
 Chapter 0), quadratic variation